samardhiman007/space-invaders/README.md

 # space-invaders
-This a game in python.
+Space Invaders is a two-dimensional fixed shooter game in which the player controls a ship with lasers by moving it horizontally across the bottom of the screen and firing at descending aliens.